 - Eat a normal breakfast (low blood sugar impairs concentration)

-- Arrive 10–15 minutes early — late arrivals may forfeit their slot without refund
+- Arrive 10 to 15 minutes early.
+Late arrivals may forfeit their slot without refund

-- Leave phone in your car or bag before entering the testing area
+- Leave your phone in the car or bag before entering the testing area

-- Know the specific address — HVAC wholesale locations (Johnstone Supply, Ferguson, Wesco) can have multiple nearby branches
+- Know the exact address.
+Wholesale locations (Johnstone Supply, Ferguson, Wesco) can have several nearby branches

 - Eat a normal breakfast